thecodesmith/gradle-enterprise-build-config-samples/gradle-enterprise-conventions-maven-extension/README.md

     * Update `isCi` in [CiUtils.java](extension/src/main/java/com/example/CiUtils.java) and the CI checks in the [Gradle Enterprise configuration](extension/.mvn/gradle-enterprise.xml) to properly detect your CI environment
     * Update the server URL to your own Gradle Enterprise instance in the [Gradle Enterprise configuration](extension/.mvn/gradle-enterprise.xml) and [CustomGradleEnterpriseConfig.java](extension/src/main/java/com/example/CustomGradleEnterpriseConfig.java)
 * Add any common tags, links, or values to [CustomGradleEnterpriseConfig.java](extension/src/main/java/com/example/CustomGradleEnterpriseConfig.java)
-* Deploy the extension to your own artifact repository.
-Extensions will be loaded from repositories defined in the POM file.
+* Deploy the extension to your Repository Manager.
 * Utilize the extension in your projects by adding the following to your `.mvn/extensions.xml' file, adjusted for your own groupId and artifactId:

 ```xml